-- Iris Threadwell was created by Scott Johannsson and Matt Eaton for a one-time site specific audio visual installation in 2010, as part of an exhibition called SECRET LIVES OF A BUILDING.
-This earlier piece involved live performance, video projection mapping, sound and music, and the creation of an entire history around the character.
+- Iris Threadwell was originally created by Scott Johannsson and Matt Eaton (Pram) for a site specific audio visual installation in 2010, part of an exhibition called SECRET LIVES OF A BUILDING.
+This earlier piece involved live performance, video projection mapping, sound and music, and the creation of an entire history around the character of Iris.

 - Having started working with the community groups, I decided early on that I would ‘resurrect’ and develop Iris’ history with the help of my collaborators – expanding on what we had previously created and drawing the groups into this process of fabricating a narrative around a character yet presenting it as historical fact.
 I thought this would be an interesting and unusual process for them to gain insight into, twisting the premise of the for-Wards commission a little to allow for my inclusion of text-based and visual material as well as sound and music.

 - Field recording sessions with the Polish Expat Association’s Welcome Centre in Erdington were the starting point in this journey- recording the hustle of nearby Wilton Market, capturing the sounds of rain on gravestones and ambience in St Barnabas churchyard (used as walk-in sound during the final show), and being given the chance to improvise and record with the church’s superb digital organ.
 Elements of all these found their way directly into the final show in some form or other.
-The organs recordings, for instance, were the basis for many pieces of sound/music heard in the show: excerpts presented as old tape recordings of Iris playing in 1968; a written piece of minimalist organ performed live by myself (and attributed in the programme to an 11 yr old Iris, entitled ‘Amor Dei‘ which is actually the title of a piece of music by Midlands-born electronic pioneer Delia Derbyshire); and towards the finale of the piece a short recording of St Barnabas’ vicar Rev Frida Evans spontaneously playing one of Bach’s Cantata during our first group visit (she was unaware of being recorded/used in the piece until the day of the performance!)
+The organs recordings, for instance, were the basis for many pieces of sound/music heard in the show: excerpts presented as old tape recordings of Iris playing in 1968; a written piece of minimalist organ performed by myself (attributed in the programme to an 11 yr old Iris, entitled ‘Amor Dei‘); and towards the finale a short recording of St Barnabas’ vicar Rev Freda Evans playing a brief burst of a Bach Cantata during our first group visit (she was unaware of being recorded/used in the piece until the day of the performance!)

 - The programme essentially follows a chronology of Iris’ life, including the places that she lived:

 - Part Two, ‘The Assembly’ is a quite percussive electronic piece which describes Iris’ time working at Castle Bromwich Assembly during the war, building Spitfire and Hurricane aeroplanes for the Air Ministry.
-This piece incorporated metallic and percussive sounds captured by Chivenor School in Tyburn, which is geographically very close to the site of the factory and local airfield (it’s known that many of the planes were tested out by female factory workers, and I like to imagine Iris ripping up and down the airfield with the wind in her hair, happy as anything!)
+This piece incorporated metallic and percussive sounds captured by Chivenor School in Tyburn, which is geographically very close to the site of the factory and local airfield (it’s known that many of the planes were tested out by the women at the factory, and I like to imagine Iris ripping up and down the airfield with the wind in her hair, happy as Larry!)

 - Part Three, ‘Highcroft Hall’ uses sounds captured by Stockland Green History Group, in and around the actual area where Highcroft Hall still stands- a glorious Victorian-era workhouse building which variously became the famous Highcroft Psychiatric Hospital (where Iris worked in the late-50’s/early 60’s) and is now luxury apartments.
 There is also a lot of cut-up voice text in this piece, provided by participants from both the Stockland Green History Group and Kingstanding Food Community.
 Also, working with an actor standing in for Iris, we shot Super8mm film around the Hall (as well as in St Barnabas, the churchyard and around other areas in Erdington) in such a way that the saturated colour cine film was presented as discovered ‘archive’ home movies of Iris from the time she lived there.
 These films were surprisingly authentic looking/effective!
 For the show itself, four separate 8mm loops were created using this ‘fake’ home movie footage, real archive film of Erdington as well as some of my own footage shot when I was living in the area in the mid-to-late 80’s.
 These four loops represented each era/district where Iris lived, and the imagery specifically tied to those times.
 We also created a fake polaroid of Iris at the church organ in the 60s:

 - Part Four, ‘3.33pm’ refers to the last known sighting of Iris by a passing policeman on June 16th 1968.
 This section is where things get a little weird!
-Incorporating a lengthy section of material entirely improvised by pupils from Chivenor Primary, utilizing cut-up poetry with spoken word and synthesized sounds, this section led to the idea to have Iris be someone who experienced and reported UFO sightings in the early 60’s.
-Once I decided on this, coincidences started to pile up- a friend in Germany sent me clippings from a newspaper- images from a new book of declassified MOD files, pictures drawn by people in the 40s-80s.
+Incorporating a lengthy section of material entirely improvised by pupils from Chivenor Primary, utilizing cut-up poetry with spoken word and synthesized sounds, this section led to the idea of Iris having reported UFO sightings in the early 60’s.
+Once I decided on this, coincidences started to pile up- a friend in Germany sent me clippings from a newspaper- images from a new book of declassified MOD files, pictures drawn by people from the 1940s-80s.
 I adapted one and attributed it to Iris: